The information below provides further details about:

-When is a sustainability statement required?
+When is a sustainability statement needed?

-A sustainability statement should accompany applications for:
+A sustainability statement should be sent with applications for:

 - All new build residential houses and flats

 - Multi-occupation residential buildings with 10 or more rooms/units or occupiers

 - Residential refurbishments, conversions and change of user for: